Skip to main content

 Real-world performance depends heavily on several factors including distance from infrastructure, network congestion during peak hours, and the specific plan tier selected.
 Cable technology typically provides consistent speeds with minimal latency, making it excellent for gaming, video conferencing, and other real-time applications.
 Various service may experience variability based on environmental conditions and network load.

 Upload speeds represent another critical differentiator.
 Cable and other technologies typically offer asymmetric speeds with uploads ranging from 10-35 Mbps on standard plans.
-For households primarily consuming content through streaming and browsing, download speeds matter most.
+For households primarily consuming content through streaming.
+Browsing, download speeds matter most.
 For those creating content, hosting servers, or using cloud backup systems, upload capacity becomes equally important.

 Latency performance varies dramatically by technology type.
 Wired connections deliver latency under 20ms in most cases, providing excellent responsiveness for gaming and video calls.
 This latency factor alone can determine which provider works better for specific use cases regardless of raw speed numbers.